 Protection from Abuse & Protection from Stalking Orders

 The Victim Assistance Unit has a staff of advocates who assist victims through the protection order process.
-The advocates also provide assistance in filing emergency orders, crisis intervention, information, and referrals to social service agencies.
+The advocates also provide assistance in crisis intervention, information, and referrals to social service agencies.

 A protection order is a civil order which can: